Incoming Scholar Appointment Process

 • Copy of most recent CV

-• Copy of biographical data page of the scholar’s passport.
+• Copy of biographical data page of the scholar’s passport for non-citizens.

 Part I—Applies to both U.S. Citizens and Non-Citizens (up to 4 weeks processing):